 Data Interpretation IssuesThe estimates used in this report are based on self-reported data.
 Such reported information has been shown to be acceptable for surveillance purposes.

 Health care providers can help by screening all adults with arthritis for depression, anxiety, and other emotional problems.
-Health care providers can also refer those suffering from arthritis and other chronic conditions to a Living Well with Chronic Disease Workshop or evidence-based exercise classes.
+Health care providers can also refer those suffering from arthritis and other chronic conditions to a Living Well with Chronic Disease Workshop or exercise classes that help participants learn techniques to deal with problems such as frustration, fatigue, pain and isolation and that improve their quality of life.
 These workshops are not meant to replace existing treatment, but rather to support it.
 Schedules and locations of the workshops and classes can be found at:

 1. Centers for Disease Control and Prevention (2017, March 7).
 Arthritis in America.
 Retrieved from [https://www.cdc.gov/vitalsigns/pdf/2017-03-vitalsigns.pdf]